monicagiraldochica/bash_tutorial/docs/files2.md

 **Example 2:** Print the **first two** lines of `file1.csv`.

-In order to print the first two lines of the file we first read it using the `cat` command, and then we select those lines from the previous output using `head -n 2`.
+In order to print only the first two lines of the file we first read it using the `cat` command, and then we select those lines from the previous output using `head -n 2`.

 ```bash
 $ cat file1.csv | head -n 2